-In my work with hundreds of client companies I see plenty of failed improvement programs.
-Consultants are called in to help rescue a failing program, clean up the mess after a failed program attempt or start a new program afresh.
-For those that are making their second (or more) attempt there are many reasons for the failures, some technical, may related to company culture and, almost always, things were rushed.
+In my client work I find myself helping many companies who have tried, yet failed to improve their performance in maintenance and reliability.
+For those that are making their second (or more) attempt there are many reasons for the failures, some technical, may related to company culture and, almost always, things were done on the cheap and rushed.

 Quick wins are like the tip of an iceberg – 90 per cent remains hidden.
-They come from the “low hanging fruit.”
-The rest of the benefit will take more effort to realize and at some point there will be a diminishing return on efforts and investment.
+Lasting change comes from that 90% that’s usually hidden.
+The quick wins are just the “low hanging fruit.”

-In one case, process improvements that could save tens of millions, ultimately led to a reduced workforce.
+In one case, a large mine and ore processing plant, process improvements that could save tens of millions, ultimately led to a reduced workforce.
 Some of the payback came from the reduced workforce but the bulk of it came from the process improvements and what they could generate.
 If the process redesign had been done appropriately, then natural attrition would have taken numbers down before the improvements were fully in place.
 No one would have been laid off and some replacements would have had to be hired.
 The new processes would have had time to become habit and attrition would barely be noticed.
 But the company didn’t wait.